gregnavis/transient_record/README.md

 suite. `TransientRecord.cleanup` must be called around every test case: before (to prepare a clean database state for the test case) and after (to leave the database in a clean state).

+**Transient Record is not prepared to work with parallel test suites, so ensure tests that use it run sequentially.**

 The snippet below demonstrates integrations with various testing libraries: